 - Pay at the grocery store, or other stores if you go shopping.

 - Pay online via iDEAL.
 This is an online payment method that that you can use to pay online through your own Dutch bank.

 - Set up a direct debit for your tuition fees.
 (Not applicable for first year non-EEA students who transferred the package fee)

 Are you under the age of 18 and would like to open a Dutch bank account?
 Make sure that you read the terms and conditions of your preferred bank upfront.
 Often, it is not possible to open the account yourself, and it is likely that a legal representative accompanies you (in person) to open a Dutch bank account.
 Which banks can I choose from?
 In the Netherlands there are three major banks: ABN AMRO, ING and Rabobank.
 Alongside those banks, there are also smaller (online) banks where you can open a current or student account.
 Not every bank offers a student account, please consult with a representative from the bank which account type is most suitable for you.

-Opening a bank account with ING
+Opening a Dutch bank account for Ukrainian students

-*How to download a proof of enrollment
+Download a proof of enrollment

-For Bachelor students: Go to Osiris Student and open ‘personal details’ --> degree programme --> enrollment status for degree programme.
+Bachelor and Master students: Go to Osiris Student and open ‘personal details’ --> degree programme --> enrollment status for degree programme.
 On the right side of the page, you can see a link to ‘declaration(s) of enrollment’.
 From here, download the secured pdf-file.
 The document is in Dutch and English, with a digital stamp and signature.